MatteoNulli/AI-Lab/README.md

 # AI-Lab

-AI project from second year at Mathematical and Computing Sciences for Artificial Intelligence @ Bocconi University.
+AI project from second year at Mathematical and Computing Sciences for Artificial Intelligence @ Oxford University and Bocconi University.

 Project was developed in collaboration with other fellow students and supervised by professor Francesca Buffa.